-The accreditation system can sometimes be complex and confusing, even to those who are intimately involved with it.
-Get answers here to some of the questions we are asked most frequently.
+The accreditation process can sometimes be complex and confusing, even to those who are intimately involved with it.
+Here are answers to some of the questions we are asked most frequently.

 Who initiates the accreditation process?